helloyanis/httptoolkit-pro-patcher/README.md

 - [HTTP Toolkit](https://httptoolkit.com) for the awesome app
 - [Titoot](https://github.com/Titoot) for the creating the [httptoolkit-interceptor](https://github.com/Titoot/httptoolkit-interceptor)
-- [XielQ](https://github.com/XielQs) for the creator of the original patcher
+- [XielQ](https://github.com/XielQs) for the creator of this patcher

 ## ⭐️ Show Your Support